Ethan Allen (armsmaker): Percussion revolvers

 The center-hammer percussion models bear a striking resemblance to the larger lipfire revolvers.
-All were single action.
+All were single-action.
 Ethan Allen showed much evidence of being astute and frugal, and the design likely evolved as a way to share between a percussion series and the new lipfire weapons.
 Why would Allen make percussion arms at all when the more advanced cartridge revolvers were available?
-The oft-referenced patent lawsuit may have caused Allen to 'hedge his bets' in case he lost, and would have to cease production of cartridge revolvers (as happened in 1863).
+The oft-referenced patent lawsuit may have caused Allen to 'hedge his bets' in case he lost and would have to cease production of cartridge revolvers (as happened in 1863).
 It may be that cartridge firearms were a new and uncertain technology.
-A conservative market, as epitomized by the US Army Ordnance Department, were buying the established technology percussion weapons by the thousand.
+A conservative market, as epitomized by the US Army Ordnance Department, was buying the established technology percussion weapons by the thousand.
 Even Smith and Wesson failed to obtain a government contract during the war for their cartridge revolvers.
 In any event, the center-hammer percussion revolvers were likely seen as a replacement for the side-hammer and possibly bar-hammer revolvers in production.
 As with many Allen arms, the start date of manufacture is uncertain.
 With patent dates including 1857, 1858, 1860, and 1861, many have posed that this revolver was not made until after the settlement of the patent lawsuit in 1863.
-However, records indicate that the US Ordnance Department purchase about 200 from a Boston merchant in December 1861.
+However, records indicate that the US Ordnance Department purchased about 200 from a Boston merchant in December 1861.
 Perhaps 1860 or early 1861 is accurate.
 Advertised and marketed to the military, the center-hammer was designed to be stronger and more rugged than the side-hammer revolver.
 In addition to the stronger frame, the cylinder pin access was moved to the front of the cylinder.
 The center-hammer revolvers retained the innovative combination trigger guard/loading lever of the side-hammer models.